Our Common Home is CAFOD’s strategic framework, offering a unifying vision for the next 10 years.

 How does CAFOD work?

 CAFOD is an integral part of the Catholic Church.
 Our supporters are mainly from the Catholic community and our mandate comes from the Bishops' Conference of England and Wales, but we welcome support from people of all faiths and none.
-We have offices in each diocese of England and Wales, which work directly with the parish communities in their area.
+We have a presence in each diocese of England and Wales, which work directly with the parish communities in their area.

 The value of partnership, present throughout Catholic Social Teaching, is central to CAFOD’s work overseas.
 We rely on and empower local people who have technical expertise.
 Because they are part of their communities, they are best placed to respond to needs.